Shir-Mohammad Espandar

-Biography
+Life and career

-Shir-Mohammad Espandar was born in Bampur, Balochistan.
-As a teenager, he went to Karachi, Pakistan and returned to Iran in 1958 after gaining experience in the field of music.
-He used Ney to play Balochi music until 1983.
+Shir-Mohammad Espandar was born in Bampur, Balochistan in 1927.
+As a teenager, he went to Karachi, British India (later Pakistan), and returned to Iran in 1958 after gaining experience in the field of music.
+He used ney to play Balochi music until 1983.

-He has given many performances in France, Peru and many other countries.
+He gave many performances in France, Peru, and many other countries.
+He obtained an honorary doctorate in traditional music from France and an honorary diploma in musicianship in Iran.
+His status as the first donali musician has been memorialized in the Tehran Museum.

-He has obtained an honorary doctorate in traditional music from France and an honorary diploma in musicianship in Iran.
-His statue as the first Donali's musician have been memorialized in the Tehran Museum.
+Espandar died on 22 July 2026, at the age of 98.